GrAndSE/lighty/README.markdown

 TODO:
 -----

-- More default tags (now there is no if, for, with and load tags)
+- More default tags (now there is no load, include tags, and if and for tags was simplified)
 - More default filters (date formatiing, strings saving, etc.)
-- Some execution optimizations
+- Some additional execution optimizations.
-- More tests (in progress)
+- More tests (in progress).
-- Documentation
+- Documentation.